 We need an object named “Employee” that stores the information of the employee.
 Let’s see step by step how to create an object:

-2: Once you are directed to the object manager setup, click on the “Create” dropdown and choose the option “Custom Object”.
+Once you are directed to the object manager setup, click the “Create” dropdown and select “Custom Object”.

-7: After you click on next, you move to the “Add to Profiles” step.
-Simply click on the “Next” button and move to the proceeding step.
+After you click on next, you move to the “Add to Profiles” step.
+Simply click on the “Next” button and move to the next step.

-8: Now, you are in the “Add to Custom Apps” step.
+Now, you are in the “Add to Custom Apps” step.
 Choose the custom apps for which the new custom tab will be available.
-So, without making any changes I click on the “Save” button.
+So, without making any changes, I click on the “Save” button.

 Create Custom Object and Tab: National Holiday